 easyFoodstore Park Royal now offers free parking for customers of the store.
-From the 3rd August customers can now make greater savings by stocking up on more items currently selling for only 25p.
+From the 3rd August customers can now make greater savings by stocking up on more items currently selling at great value.

 7th November 2016

 The Park Royal easyFoodstore now has a brand new look showcasing the easy family of brands yet still offers the same great prices on goods to its customers.